adeeteya/Classipod/README.md

 - [x] Ability to Filter and Select From a Particular Artist
 - [x] Ability to Select Albums
 - [x] Background Notification Control
+- [x] Vibration when clicking buttons and scrolling through the scroll wheel
+- [] Click Wheel Sounds
 - [] Caching Metadata of the songs for faster boot up times
-- [] Vibration when clicking buttons and scrolling through the scroll wheel
-- [] Click Wheel Sounds
 - [] Reflective Cover Art
 - [] Ability to Create and Store Custom User Created Playlists
 - [] Ability to search songs